AfsanaTasnim/AfsanaTasnim.github.io/README.md

 - **Bachelor of Science in Software Engineering (2013-2016)** - IIT, University of Dhaka

 # Publication
-- Inferring Bug Patterns for Detecting Bugs in JavaScript By Analyzing Abstract Syntax Tree, **2018 ICIEV icIVPR**
+- Inferring Bug Patterns for Detecting Bugs in JavaScript By Analyzing Abstract Syntax Tree, **2018 7th ICIEV and 2nd icIVPR**

 # Teaching Experiences:
 ### Graduate Teaching Assistant @UTA: